 The Pacific Northwest, with its diverse landscapes and captivating scenery, has served as a backdrop for some of our favourite classics.

-The Oregon Coast is famous for its jaw-dropping sea stacks, coastal adventures and its incredible beaches.
+The Oregon Coast is famous for its jaw-dropping sea stacks, coastal adventures, and incredible beaches.
 There are 363 miles of dramatic coastline to explore.
 Before heading to the coast, you may want to explore the city and enjoy Portland’s distinctive hipster scene.
-With alternative dining spots all over the city, you’ll be spoilt for choice.
+You’ll be spoilt for choice, with spots all over the city for alternative dining.

-Visit Astoria, where you can visit Oregon Film Museum, which is housed in the old County jail from The Goonies.
-The museum is across the road from the Flavel House Museum which also features in the film.
-Whilst visiting Astoria, you can also visit the Astoria Column for epic views.
+Visit Astoria, where you can visit the Oregon Film Museum, which is housed in the old County jail from The Goonies.
+The museum is across the road from the Flavel House Museum, which is also featured in the film.
+You can also visit the Astoria Column for epic views.

 Click here to view our Road Trip Itineraries that explore The Oregon Coastline…